VSD10/PROBLEMSOLVING/README.md

    - Reverses a character array in-place using two pointers
    - Time Complexity: O(n)

+5. **First and Last Occurrence** (`firstandlastocc.java`)
+   - Finds the first and last occurrence of each character in a string using HashMap
+   - Stores indices as arrays for efficient tracking
+   - Time Complexity: O(n)

+6. **Character Occurrence Count** (`occurrence.java`)
+   - Counts occurrences of each character in a string using array hashing
+   - Uses character offset technique for efficient counting
+   - Time Complexity: O(n)

 ## Array Problems
 1. **Contains Duplicate II** (`containsduplicate2.java`)
    - Checks if an array contains duplicates within a given distance k